yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/read-path.md

 owning the internal key.
 The leader of the tablet RAFT group which handles the read request performs the read from its DocDB and returns the result to the user.

-As mentioned before in the [write IO path section](../write-path/#step-1-identify-tablet-leader), the YugaByte DB smart client can route the application requests directly to the correct YB-TServer avoiding any extra network hops or master lookups.
+As mentioned before in the [write IO path section](../write-path/#step-1-identify-tablet-leader), the Yugabyte DB smart client can route the application requests directly to the correct YB-TServer avoiding any extra network hops or master lookups.